 ‘If you start thinking about your reputation, or even about your career as a poet, you are in the wrong frame of mind.
 What matters most is the poem, not the poet. ‘

 I’m fortunate in that the words ‘career’ and ‘poet’ have never appeared in the same sentence in my mind.
-Of course I understand why people use ‘career’ in relation to their poetry; either because it suggests a developmental path (which can be a comforting conception ) or that it adds credibility to their dedication to poetry, or perhaps they are referring to the fact that their writing is an intrinsic part of an academic or performance based life.
+Of course I understand why people use ‘career’ in relation to their poetry; either because it suggests a developmental path (which can be a comforting concept) or that it adds credibility to their dedication to poetry.
+Or perhaps they are referring to the fact that their writing is an intrinsic part of an academic or performance based life.
 I am fortunate in that my poetry has always been largely separate from such concerns.
 As for reputation, maybe that, like beauty, is in the eye and ear of the beholder.

 My favourite line from Clive James’ piece is this.